 I express my sincere thanks to the Dr. Sharmila Rege, Director of the Krantijyoti Savitribai Phule Women's Studies Centre and her colleagues for offering their revered comments and suggestions on the rough draft of this work.
 I take this opportunity to thank many of our well wishers and friends, especially Dr. Sadiq Jiliani Ahmad Syed, Senior Diplomat of the UN for patiently going through the script and for offering his valuable suggestions and corrections.
 I also express my thanks to Prof. Y.S.R.
 Murty, Registrar, Jindal Global Law University, Haryana for offering the necessary feedback during the preparation of the work.
-I express my Sincere thanks to my students Mr. Dormaan Jamshid Dalal and Mr. Meghanad Karle for their constant support in many ways and means during the preparation of the book.
+I express my Sincere thanks to Miss.
+Priyanka Jawale, Teaching Associate and to my students Mr. Dormaan Jamshid Dalal and Mr. Meghanad Karle for their constant support in many ways and means during the preparation of the book.
 I extend my thanks to the Director and Staff of the EMRC for recording the lectures of the first book and looking forward for the same cooperation for the remaining volumes.
-I am also thankful to the faculty and nonteaching staff of the Department of Law of the University of Pune, who have extended their support in authoring the book.
-I express my sincere thanks to the administrative authorities of Pune University for their overall support and to the Manager and staff of the University of Pune Press for publishing this book with utmost sincerity.
-I would also like to mention that the image on the cover page of the book has been adopted from the United Nations Website for which we express our sincere gratitude.
-This has been adopted since, the Photos of the UN are of public domain and are permissible to use for the dissemination of Human Rights Education as per the objectives of the UN World Programme of Action of Human Rights Education.
+I am also thankful to the faculty and non-teaching staff of the Department of Law of the University of Pune, who have extended their support in authoring the book.
+I express my sincere thanks to Dr. S. R. Bhosale, Chairman, Board of Studies, Faculty of Law and Dr. Rasheed Shaikh, Dean Faculty of Law, University of Pune, the administrative authorities of Pune University for their overall support and to Mr. Dattatraya Kute, Manager and staff of the University of Pune Press for publishing this book with utmost sincerity.

+The cover page photograph is adopted from the United Nations Website, for which we express our sincere gratitude.